kiwicom/react-native-reverse-geocode/README.md

 _This is still a work in progress and is suited to one specific usecase._

+This project is no longer being actively maintained by Kiwi.com.
+Feel free to provide us with PR's if you have any issues, and we will see to having the PR's merged.

 ## Getting started

 `$ npm install @kiwicom/react-native-reverse-geocode --save`